FIWARE/tutorials.Verifiable-Credentials/README.md

     protocol running over HTTP.
   - Displays a running Farm Management Information System (FMIS)

-In additionl, our **Vet** will be using a dummy data space connector, it includes:
+In addition, our **Vet** will be protected via a dummy data space connector, the data space connector is spoofing the role of a
+[VC Verifier ](https://github.com/FIWARE/VCVerifier). it in turn connects to some other FIWARE Data Space components:

 - A FIWARE [Credentials Configuration Service](https://github.com/FIWARE/credentials-config-service) to hold the location of services it should trust
 - A FIWARE [trusted-issuers-list]https://github.com/FIWARE/trusted-issuers-list/) which returns the list of trusted roles for each issuer's credentials